Are your debts are large but it is the interest being added that is the real killer? So you are running to stay still?

 - What to do if a creditor doesn’t freeze interest – you can complain.
 This isn’t guaranteed to work but it’s well worth trying!

-- Can your DMP monthly payment be cut if it is too high! your payment can be reduced.
-Remember debt management is flexible so if things don’t go well you have options, including changing your payments or stopping the DMP and choosing a different debt solution;
+- Can your DMP monthly payment be cut if it is too high?
+Your payment can be reduced.
+Debt management is flexible so if things don’t go well you have options, including changing your payments or stopping the DMP and choosing a different debt solution;

 - Is your house at risk?
 Once you are in a DMP, Charging Orders are rare and Orders for Sale are VERY rare – find out the facts so you don’t worry about this!